jetlagguy/jetlagguy.github.io/content/en/blog/2020-06-26-learned-in-isolation/index.md

 And as always, happy travels staying at home!

-This article was [originally published on LinkedIn](https://www.linkedin.com/pulse/top-5-things-ive-learned-isolation-dr-stephen-jasper) by Dr. Stephen Jasper
+</aside>This article was [originally published on LinkedIn](https://www.linkedin.com/pulse/top-5-things-ive-learned-isolation-dr-stephen-jasper) by Dr. Stephen Jasper
-*Manager, Medical Affairs at Adjutor Healthcare*
+*Manager, Medical Affairs at Adjutor Healthcare*</aside>